IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/patterns-and-projections/patterns-locked.md

 If any of the corridor points were violated, we can either set the distance at that point to the maximum distance (`max_error_strict=False`), or set the entire similarity to NaN (`max_error_strict=True`).
 Such a corridor is referred to as "maximum error".
-This error can be provided thorugh the array-like argument `max_error`, which should be defined in the same way as the pattern; that is, it mostly needs to have the same length and scale as the pattern.
+This error can be provided through the array-like argument `max_error`, which should be defined in the same way as the pattern; that is, it mostly needs to have the same length and scale as the pattern.

 For example, if we chose the min-max rescaling and the pattern was defined from `1` to `6`,